 Welcome To New Carpa Theater Co.

-New Carpa Theater Company was founded in 2002 by James E. Garcia.
-The company incorporated in 2006 and is launching its sixth full season this year.
-The company is based in Phoenix, AZ and focuses on Latino and multicultural theater works.
+New Carpa Theater Company was founded in 2002 in Phoenix by James E. Garcia.
+The company is dedicated to creating Latino and multicultural theater works.

 New Carpa’s Recent Productions: